View Jillian Martin's Obituary on emissourian.com and share memories

 |

+Jillian, daughter of the late William Henry Hickingbotham and wife Phyllis Mary, nee Elverstone, was born Feb.
+22, 1929, in Leicester, England.
+She received her education in Leicester,

+England.
+Jillian was united in marriage to Brian Martin Dec.
+20, 1958, at St. Michael and All Angels in Leicester.
+The couple made their home in Leicester.
+They moved to Birstall, England, in 1972, and then in 1979, they moved to Augusta, Ga.
+They settled in Union in 1991.
+In her younger years, Jillian worked at Foister Hoisery and John England Magazine before having her children.
+After becoming a mother, she became a homemaker.
+Jillian enjoyed reading, doing crossword puzzles, knitting and belonging to a sewing club.
+She was a member of First Baptist Church in Union and was a member of the funeral committee.
+Jillian enjoyed cooking and baking, and when she fell ill, she taught her husband how to do both.

-She is survived by her husband, Brian Martin, Union; one son, Adam Martin and wife Jaime, Union; one daughter, Michelle Villmer and husband Fred, Union; other relatives and many friends.
+Jillian is survived by her husband, Brian Martin, Union; one daughter, Michelle Villmer and husband Fred, Union; one son, Adam Martin and wife Jaime, Union; two grandchildren, Rinoa Villmer and Tristen Bell; other relatives and friends.

+She was preceded in death by her oldest daughter, Joanne Martin, in 1971; her parents; and one brother, Dennis Hickingbotham.

+A funeral service was held Thursday July 18, at 11 a.m. at First Baptist Church, Union, with the Rev. Greg Cross officiating.